juniorgasparotto/WiremockUI/readme.md

 # <a name="wiremock-how-work" />How does it work?

-The.
-Wiremock's jar runs using the process.
-JAR of latest version of Wiremock was converted to .NET using the "IKVM".
+The `.JAR` of Wiremock does not run using processes.
+The `.JAR` last version of Wiremock was converted to .NET using the "IKVM".
 With this, it was possible to increase the use of the tool, having direct access to the main classes.

 * It uses Windows Forms as a paradigm, so you need to have the .NET Framework 4.5 installed.
 * All saved files will be saved in a folder named `.app` which is at the root of where's the `.exe` .